tinyclub/elinux/en/android_portal/software_dev/Android_Build_System/Android_Build_System.md

 host.
 A different toolchain is used to compile the C and C++ code that will wind up on the target (which is an embedded board, device or the emulator).
-This is usually a "cross" toolchain that runs on an X86 platform, but produces code for some other platform (most commonly ARM)- The kernel is compiled as a standalone binary (it does not use a program loader or link to any outside libraries).
-Other items, like native programs (e-g- init or toolbox), daemons or libraries will link against bionic or other system libraries.
+This is usually a "cross" toolchain that runs on an X86 platform, but produces code for some other platform (most commonly ARM).
+The kernel is compiled as a standalone binary (it does not use a program loader or link to any outside libraries).
+Other items, like native programs (e.g. init or toolbox), daemons or libraries will link against bionic or other system libraries.

 You will be using a Java compiler and a bunch of java-related tools to